 If you held a taxi driver's permit or a taxi owner's permit, see the Tax Credits section for information on the tax credits for taxi drivers and taxi owners that you may be entitled to.

-On December 1, 2020, we began phasing in mandatory billing measures for the remunerated passenger transportation sector in order to restore healthy competition and ensure tax fairness.
+We implemented mandatory billing measures for the remunerated passenger transportation sector to ensure healthy competition and foster tax fairness.

-As of November 1, 2021, you, as an operator of a taxi business, you have until November 1, 2021, to begin giving customers a paper or electronic bill at the end of each trip.
+As of November 1, 2021, you, as an operator of a taxi business, must give customers a paper or electronic bill at the end of each trip.

 For more information, see Mandatory Billing in the Remunerated Passenger Transportation Sector.